algobunny/canto/geneve.md

 B':

-A0: If we pulged into this river, will we - clarity?
+A0: If we pulged into this river, will we rise with clarity?

 A0: Here begins our journey of austerity,